 Maintaining Air Compressor Filters

 Filters also lose their filtration efficiency over time, especially if you have abrasive contaminants in the airstream.
-Microtears and holes in filter media will allow contaminants to make it past the filter, where they can end up in the air supply this is also true with the oil separator in the air compressor.
+Micro-tears and holes in filter media will allow contaminants to make it past the filter, where they can end up in the air supply; this is also true with the oil separator in the air compressor.

-Proper air compressor filter maintenance will go a long way towards preventing problems with your air compressor.
+Proper air compressor filter maintenance will go a long way toward preventing problems with your air compressor.
 Clean air and oil filters will save energy, reduce wear and tear on the air end and extend the life of your air compressor.

 Air Compressor Filters from Fluid-Aire Dynamics

 Fluid-Aire Dynamics offers a wide selection of high-quality air compressor filters for rotary screw, rotary vane, and reciprocating air compressors, including inline filters, intake filters, and oil filters.
 Contact the Aire experts at Fluid-Aire Dynamics to find the best filters for your air compressor and ensure optimal performance, efficiency, and longevity for your system.